Kings and Christian Leadership: An Introduction

 Perhaps you think I am being unfair.
 Maybe you have heard talks and read books on leadership that drew on the pastoral epistles (1 and 2 Timothy, and Titus).
 I hope that is true.
 I tried to develop some thoughts on leadership from 2 Peter, here.
 But when last did you hear about leadership from the Old Testament?
 When I recently sat down to write a paper on Christian leadership and Old Testament kingship I could think of only one passage that received anything more than short thrift: Exodus 18.
 In that chapter, Moses is overwhelmed by the needs of Israel.
 So Jethro, his father-in-law, urges him to appoint leaders to assist in the task.
 In other words, Moses delegated responsibility.
 But I find it hard to believe that all the Old Testament teaches about leadership is the necessity of delegation.

-In the upcoming weeks I hope to draw out some theological principles regarding leadership, from 1 Kings 1-11.
-But I want to bring this post to an end with some points for reflection, tying back to my opening paragraph.
+Before you look at the series (linked below), let me offer some brief points for reflection.
 Leadership in Old Testament Israel was meant to be markedly unlike that of the nations surrounding her.
 There is plenty of material dealing with kingship and politics from the ancient near East, and the Old Testament stands apart in significant ways.
 This should immediately raise concerns over Christian leadership that draws from and is shaped by the world’s view of leadership.
-One of the ways Israel was meant to distinct was in the manner of her leaders.
+One of the ways Israel was meant to be distinct was in the manner of her leaders.
 Note that when Israel implore Samuel for a king they ask, “Appoint for us a king to judge us like all the nations” (1 Samuel 8:5).
 There are at least two problems with their request, the first is explicit and the second implicit.
 Firstly, Yahweh says, “They have rejected me from being king over them” (8:7).
 Secondly, Yahweh describes what kind of king they will receive (8:9-17), concluding, “In that day you will cry out because of your king, whom you have chosen for yourselves” (8:18).
 A king chosen by the standards of other kings with rule in kind.
-The application for and warnings regarding Christian leadership are obvious.
+The application for and warning regarding Christian leadership is obvious.

 It is not that the establishment of Israel’s monarchy caught Yahweh off guard.
 Consider Deuteronomy 17:18-20, “And when [the king] sits on the throne of his kingdom, he shall write for himself in a book a copy of this law, approved by the Levitical priests.
 And it shall be with him, and he shall read in it all the days of his life, that he may learn to fear the LORD his God by keeping all the words of this law and these statutes, and doing them, that his heart may not be lifted up above his brothers, and that he may not turn aside from the commandment, either to the right hand or to the left, so that he may continue long in his kingdom, he and his children, in Israel.”
 In many ways, the king of Israel was barely distinguished from common Israelites.
 Sure he possessed a judicial office.
 But his kingship was not defined by pomp and power, the trappings typical of other monarchs (see Deuteronomy 17:14-17).
 At the end of the day, the king of Israel was under God’s law and he was required to set an example of fidelity, obedience and appropriate fear.
 Likewise, a Christian leader must be above reproach, evidently submissive to Scripture.